 This will be Coach Fogelberg’s third Next Level Camp.

 Jocke has for the past 15 years been active as a coach on the girl side in SBBK and with players from 4 years to elite.

 A dedicated, committed and solid basketball coach who is made 9 years as Regioncoach and has been with 5 years at different national youth teams.

-Coach Brunnström does his second Next Level Camp in 2019
+Coach Brunnström does his third Next Level Camp in 2021

 He has helped many players to reach different youth nationalteams and won the most as youth coach.

 However, Jocke’s biggest merit is that he is Sweden’s first, and only one trainer so far, who helped three players from Sweden reach the NBA / WNBA.
 Maciej Lampe, Damir Markota and Amanda Zahui B. have all been trained regularly by Jocke.

 Jocke is also the founder and still the project leader of the Lampe Challenge basketball tournament, which is played every year in May.